 You have rights in relation to your data, including the right to ask for a copy of it.
 See the Your data page for more information about all the rights you have, as well as the contact details for the Council’s Data Protection Officer.
 You also have the right to make a complaint to the Information Commissioner's Office if you think we haven’t handled your data properly.

 Our legal basis

-Wherever the Council processes personal data, we need to make sure we have a legal basis for doing so in data protection law.
-The Council understands our legal basis for processing personal data in relation to your application as Article 6(1)(e) of the General Data Protection Regulation.
-This is because we have duties in relation to homelessness under the Housing (Scotland) Acts 1987 and 2001 and the Homelessness etc. (Scotland) Act 2003.
+Aberdeen City Council is the Data Controller for the information you provide.
+Wherever we process personal information we have to make sure we have a basis for doing so in Data Protection Law.
+We understand our basis for processing your enquiry or complaint as Article 6(1)(e) of the General Data Protection Regulation.
+This is because we carry out this activity as part our public task under the Local Government (Scotland) Act 2003.

 Would you like to give feedback about the website?